 All works are available for purchase – please click on an image for further information.

-Wealthy, well-educated, opinionated and confident, Peter Henry Emerson has left his mark on the history of British photography as a connecting link between the nineteenth and twentieth centuries.
-Born on the 13th May 1856, Emerson spent the first years of his life on his parents’ sugar plantation near Encrucijada, Cuba.
+Born on the 13th May 1856, Peter Henry Emerson spent the first years of his life on his parents’ sugar plantation near Encrucijada, Cuba.
 When his father became ill in 1864 the family moved to Wilmington, Delaware.
 In 1869 Emerson moved to England with his mother, following the death of his father.
 Emerson attended Cranleigh School and then matriculated at King’s College, London, but completed a medical degree at Clare College, Cambridge in 1885.

 Move to Photography